Skip to Content

 7. Dandruff Shampoo Can Treat More than One Condition

-It may come as a surprise, but dandruff shampoo is effective in removing blue hair color.
-Like clarifying shampoo, dandruff shampoo is denser and offers a deeper cleaning than your maintenance shampoo.
+It may come as a surprise, but dandruff shampoo can help fade blue hair color.
+Like clarifying shampoo, dandruff shampoo is denser and offers a deeper clean than a basic shampoo.

 8. Bath Salts Can Treat More than Aches and Pains